 Keep in mind that with the addition of Senate Bill 690, there is the possibility of six new land-based casinos being added in Illinois.
-These casinos should also have the ability to add an online section to their platform come to the legalization of online casino games.
+These casinos should also have the ability to add an online section to their platform when the legalization of online casino games happens.

 Possible Future Illinois Gambling Sites

 The following Illinois riverboat casinos are currently active and first in line to provide online gambling in the state.